-Cancelled: Benjamin Donn Map Study Day (Bideford Branch) – provisionally rescheduled for 31 October
+Rescheduled: Benjamin Donn Map Study Day (Bideford Branch)

-Please note that this event has been postponed because of the COVID-19 pandemic.
+This event has been re-scheduled because of the COVID-19 pandemic.

 A study day to investigate Benjamin Donn’s 1765 Map of Devon.